moon004/p2p-sharer/README.md

 Clone them:
 >git clone https://github.com/moon004/p2p-sharer.git

-Then build them, you must have [Go](https://golang.org/dl/) installed and build them:
+Then build them, you must have [Go](https://golang.org/dl/) and [gx](https://github.com/whyrusleeping/gx) installed and build them:

+Get all the dependencies (Go and gx)
+>go mod download

+If that doesn't work, try:
+>go get ./...

+Then get gx dependencies by running:
+>gx install

+Then finally build them:
 >go install

+When it's done, you are able to use the CLI, see the guide below.

 Or you can get the binaries from this repo.
 - [Linux](https://github.com/moon004/p2p-sharer/blob/master/bin/linux/p2p-sharer)